What the doctors have to say

 Ancient humans had to hunt for survival.
 They also had to either fight or flight (run away) when being hunted.
 This invariably required them to be robust and agile.
 However modern amenities have eliminated tough physical exertion in our day to day activities..
-And this has caused/increased all varieties of Life style diseases, like Diabetes, Hypertension, Psychological disorders etc. All these diseases can be reduced to a great extent by a single most important factor as good physical exercise done regularly…In this regard Running is an excellent method of physical exertion with benefits to all the parts of the body.
+And this has caused/increased all varieties of Life style lifestyle ailments, like diabetes, hypertension, psychological disorders etc. All these worries can be reduced to a great extent through good physical exercise done regularly.
+Running is an excellent method of physical exertion with benefits to all the parts of the body.

 Good aerobic exercise like running relieves the much talked about ‘stress’ of modern day lives.
 It’s unfortunate that people often complain that they are so exhausted after work.
 That feeling of tiredness is actually psychological wearing out and is not physical tiredness.
 And these are the very people who will require and reap the benefits of running.
-Running, as a De-stressor relieves their tired feeling; getting them happy and refreshed for the whole day.
+Running, as a de-stressor relieves tiredness; getting them refreshed and ready for their day.

 Scientific studies have also shown that running increases memory.

 Walking is much more practiced by one and all, especially in India due to lack of will power for running but walking is a very poor cousin of running.

 The benefits of walking are minimal unlike the robust exercise as in running.
 Running makes the heart pump blood vigorously compared to, it’s performance at rest.
 The blood vessels of almost all the organs of the body dilate allowing for the greater flow of blood.
 This increases the nutrition to all the organs specially the muscles, in turn bettering their efficiency and the longevity.
 The coronary arteries of the heart also dilate with better nourishment to the heart, which reduces the incidence ‘heart attacks’.
 Muscles contract and lungs expand vigorously, blood glucose gets utilized rapidly, which enhance overall efficiency of our body.